Matching Semantically Similar Non-Identical Objects: Abstract

 \section{Abstract}

-Not identical but similar objects are everywhere in the world.
-Examples include four-legged animals such as dogs and cats, cars of different models, akin flowers in various colors, and countless others.
-In this study, we address a novel task of matching such non-identical objects.
-We propose a simple weighting scheme of descriptors that enhances various sparse image matching methods, which were originally designed for matching identical objects captured from different perspectives, and achieve semantically robust matching.
-The experiments show successful matching between non-identical objects in various cases including domain shift.
-Further, we present a first evaluation of the robustness of the image matching methods under common corruptions, which is a sort of domain shift, and the proposed method improves the matching in this case as well.
+Not identical but similar objects are ubiquitous in our world, ranging from four-legged animals such as dogs and cats to cars of different models and flowers of various colors.
+This study addresses a novel task of matching such non-identical objects at the pixel level.
+We propose a weighting scheme of descriptors, Semantic Enhancement Weighting (SEW), that incorporates semantic information from object detectors into existing sparse feature matching methods, extending their targets from identical objects captured from different perspectives to semantically similar objects.
+The experiments show successful matching between non-identical objects in various cases, including in-class design variations, class discrepancy, and domain shifts (e.g., photo vs. drawing and image corruptions).
+The code is available at \href{https://github.com/Circ-Leaf/NIOM}{https://github.com/Circ-Leaf/NIOM}.